-It may stay in for several months.
+The line may stay in for several months.
 If you notice leakage around the line at the time of injection, inform the nursing staff caring for your line.
 The line may be split and need to be replaced.

 Infection and clotting are potential complications.
-If you notice any arm swelling, localized redness, fever or increased pain notify your referring doctor or nursing staff immediately.
+If you notice any arm swelling, localized redness, fever or increased pain, notify your referring doctor or nursing staff immediately.

 Are you ready to make your X-Ray appointment?